Permafrost/TundraTN/README.md

     * `$content.type` is the MIME media type describing the type of data returned.

+* #### tundra.tn.document.content:remove

+  Deletes the Trading Networks document content part with the given name from the Trading Networks database.

+  * Inputs:
+    * `$bizdoc` is the Trading Networks document to delete the content part from.
+      Only the internal ID of the bizdoc must be specified, with the remainder of the `WmTN/wm.tn.rec:BizDocEnvelope` structure purely optional.
+    * `$part` is the name of the content part to be deleted from the Trading Networks document, and uniquely identifies the part being deleted.

 * #### tundra.tn.document.derivative:exists

   Returns true if the given bizdoc is related to a derived bizdoc with the